TiredShaman/IT-342-G6-AssessMate/README.md

-# IT-342-G6-AssessMate
-Review and Assessment System
+# Review and Assessment System

-Member1

-NAME: ARIEL ANGELO G. ELCA
+## Member1 - ARIEL ANGELO G. ELCA
-COURSE & YEAR: BSIT-3
+**Course & Year:** BSIT-3

-A lotus flower that struggles through mud to emerge beautiful  and whole
+> _"A lotus flower that struggles through mud to emerge beautiful and whole"_

+### About Me
+Hi, I'm Ariel Angelo G. Elca – a dedicated BSIT student with a passion for creativity and technology.
+I blend analytical thinking with artistic expression to create innovative solutions and beautiful designs.

+### Interests & Hobbies
+- **Music:** I love playing the piano 🎹
+- **Gaming:** Avid online gamer 🎮
+- **Art:** Passionate about painting 🎨 and drawing ✏️

+### Let's Connect
+Feel free to reach out if you’d like to collaborate or just chat about tech and art!

 NAME: ANTOINETTE R. RUBIO
 COURSE & YEAR: BSIT-3